 - Coarse kosher salt and freshly ground black pepper

 - 14.5 ounce can diced tomatoes, drained of excess liquid

 - Preheat the oven to 400ºF.
 Spray an 8×8 baking dish with cooking spray and set aside.

 - Rub the cut side of the squash lightly with olive oil and season with salt and pepper.
-Place both halves cut side up until tender when pierced with a fork, 50-60 minutes.
+Place both halves cut side up on a rimmed baking sheet and bake until tender when pierced with a fork, 50-60 minutes.
 Remove from the oven and allow to cool slightly before scraping the insides of the squash with a fork to remove the stringy flesh.
 Place the squash “noodles” in a large bowl and set aside.

 - While you’re waiting for the squash to cool, heat olive oil in a large pan over medium heat.
 Once hot, add the onions and cook, stirring frequently, until beginning to soften, 3-4 minutes.
 Add the mushrooms and cook, stirring frequently, 5 minutes more.
 Add the garlic and cook, stirring, until fragrant, about 1 minute.
 Season with salt and pepper.